TWA Flight 841 (1979): Air Line Pilots Association comments

 In the Air Line Pilots Association's (ALPA) 1990 petition to the NTSB to reconsider their findings, an analysis conducted by ALPA concluded that the No. 7 slat did not cause the upset and instead extended as a result of the upset.
 Had the slat caused the upset then it would have detached from the wing at an altitude of around 31,500 feet, not at 8,000 feet.
 ALPA concluded that evidence best supported that while cruising at 39,000 feet, the bolt to the outboard right aileron on TWA flight 841 fractured, causing the aileron to flutter and create the high frequency vibration that Captain Gibson reported.
 As the aileron floated up, the plane banked to the right and turned off its heading, the autopilot tried to correct for this by moving the control wheel left.
 Once the control wheel turned more than 10°, the spoilers on the left wing deployed to aid in roll control, creating the buzzing sound.
 With the plane turning right and the autopilot commanding a left turn, the 727 was in a cross-controlled position.
 The yaw damper rate gyro and or coupler sensed discrepant rudder inputs which resulted in the lower rudder going into the hardover position, causing the plane to yaw severely right.
 In this condition the left wing produced more lift as a result.
 A large sideslip angle on sweptback planes like the 727 produces a large rolling moment.

 Although Gibson disconnected the autopilot and applied opposite aileron and upper rudder, with the lower rudder in the hardover position and limited roll control due to the right outboard aileron free-floating, his control inputs were insufficient to prevent TWA 841 from going into an uncontrollable spiral dive.
-When the crew lowered the landing gear, the over extension of the right main landing gear ruptured System A hydraulics which centered the lower rudder and allowed the pilots to recover from the dive.
+When the crew lowered the landing gear, the over extension of the right main landing gear ruptured System A hydraulics that centered the lower rudder and allowed the pilots to recover from the dive.
 Analysis of the No. 7 slat by the NTSB showed a lack of wear, it was misaligned, and didn't lock into its locking mechanism, meaning that it was held in place only by hydraulic pressure and aerodynamic forces.
 With the loss of hydraulics, the slat extended at 8,000 feet and quickly ripped off.
 The other slats stayed retracted because they locked into their locking mechanisms.